-The 2013 Annual Meeting of Stockholders of Netlist, Inc. (the "Company," "Netlist," "we" or "our") will be held on Wednesday, June 10, 2013 at 10:00 a.m., Pacific Time, at the offices of Merrill Corporation 2603 Main Street, Suite 100, Irvine, CA, 92614 for the following purposes, which are further described in the accompanying proxy statement:
+The 2014 Annual Meeting of Stockholders of Netlist, Inc. (the "Company," "Netlist," "we" or "our") will be held on Wednesday, June 11, 2014 at 10:00 a.m., Pacific Time, at the offices of Merrill Corporation 2603 Main Street, Suite 100, Irvine, CA, 92614 for the following purposes, which are further described in the accompanying proxy statement:

-- (1) to elect four directors to our Board of Directors to serve for a term of one year or until their successors are duly elected and qualified; - (2) to ratify the appointment of KMJ Corbin & Company LLP as the Company's independent registered public accounting firm for the fiscal year ending December 28, 2013; - (3) to approve, on an advisory basis, the compensation of our named executive officers; - (4) to vote, on an advisory basis, on the frequency of holding an advisory vote on the compensation of our named executive officers; and - (5) to transact other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.
+- (1) to elect six directors to our Board of Directors to serve for a term of one year or until their successors are duly elected and qualified; - (2) to ratify the appointment of KMJ Corbin & Company LLP as the Company's independent registered public accounting firm for the fiscal year ending December 27, 2014; and - (3) to transact other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.